olaviinha/HS-dark-mode/README.md

 # HS Dark mode

-Chrome Extension that applies two style attributes to [hs.fi](https://hs.fi) to turn it dark.
+Chrome Extension that applies a couple of CSS style attributes to [hs.fi](https://hs.fi) to turn it dark.
 Also removes ads from articles and main feeds, just because I was too lazy to adjust their color schemes separately.
 Contributions welcome.

 ## Howto